neutralinojs/gsoc2024/README.md

-__***Note: Neutralinojs wasn't selected for GSoC 2023.
-We are planning to apply again for the 2024 program in future.***__

-# GSoC 2023 - Neutralinojs
+# GSoC 2024 - Neutralinojs

-Google Summer of Code 2023 ideas and guidelines - Neutralinojs
+Google Summer of Code 2024 ideas and guidelines - Neutralinojs

 ## What is GSoC?